-The Celestron NexStar 6SE is one of the Celestron brand’s line of SE telescopes.
+The Celestron NexStar 6SE is one of the Celestron brand’s awesome range of SE telescopes.
 These products are combination reflector-refractor telescopes with several updated features that offer consumers – among several other things – more compact design than the traditional telescopes.

 They are also popularly referred to as Schmidt-Cassegrain telescopes and are easy to spot with the distinct orange tube and single fork arm mount.
 Here’s a detailed Celestron NexStar 6SE review that will guide you if you’re looking to acquire one.